TPFMachine Tutorial 1.1¶

 quickly model the rolling band effect seen in Kepler and K2 data.

-We can model and remove the background signal by doing machine.remove_background_model()
+We can model and remove the background signal by doing machine.remove_background_model().
+This method also

 includes two diagnostic plots: